ChenYangLab/NeuronSpikeIdentification-ECE-Senior-Design/README.md

 The installation instruction is included in the [README_SOFTWARE.md](Documentation/README_SOFTWARE.md).

-The Project overview is included in the [Engineering_README.md](Documentation/Engineering_README.md).
+The technical overview is included in the [Engineering_README.md](Documentation/Engineering_README.md).

 More information of the project can be found in the [Documentation](Documentation) folder.